 Lykos spread his arms, the palms of his hands facing the sky and his elbows bent, in an appeasing gesture.
 "If I ration my strength and eat well, I should be able to get you back to your home city in a day or two.
 We'll just have to walk for a bit first, wait for me to adjust to the border magic."
 He pulled at the straps of the bag he had hanging on his back.
-"I won't leave your side until I know you're safely back with your own kind, far away from whoever it is among my people who has designs on your life."
+"I won't leave your side until I know you're safely back with your own kind, far away from whoever it is among my people who wish you dead or mindless."

-A voice at the back of his mind nagged at Glaw to ask how exactly it came that Lykos had managed that estimate, because he was sure he'd never mentioned how far Trade was from the treeline of the demon forest.
-He didn't asked, however.
+A voice at the back of his mind nagged at Glaw to ask how exactly it came that Lykos had managed that estimate because he was sure he'd never mentioned how far Trade was from the treeline of the demon forest.
+He didn't ask, however.
 He couldn't make himself.

 They walked in silence for about an hour.
 Judging by the position of the stars, Glaw estimated their destination as being southeast, which put his heart at ease immediately.
 Soon they'd found their way onto a road.
 It wasn't the main one, it was far too narrow and poorly maintained for that - there were even a few trees planted along it - but it had definitely been made by human hands.
 There was a river running next to it too.
 It had an untamed look to it, much unlike the road-channels that crossed the rest of the Empire's lands, but the presence of flowing water raised Glaw's spirits even further.

 The road felt like home.
 As he stepped onto it his legs tingled, as if they belonged to a horse let out of the stables to run across green fields.
 He was sure he could have run the whole way back to Trade, should he have had to.
-Next to him Lykos kept pace, stopping occasionally to pick up a stick or two, fallen from the sparsely growing trees.
+Lykos kept pace with him, stopping occasionally to pick up a stick or two, fallen from the sparsely growing trees.

 The sky was slowly fading from black to blue as the silhouette of high walls appeared in the distance, the stone a dark red.